yugabyte/yugabyte-db/docs/content/latest/explore/query-1-performance/query-tuning-intro.md

 * The default `EXPLAIN` mode shows the plan that the planner created and the predicted cost.

-* `EXPLAIN ANALYZE` mode performs the query, measures the time and actual work done, and adds these statistics to the execution plan as 'actual'.
+* `EXPLAIN ANALYZE` mode executes the query, measures the time and actual work done, and adds these statistics to the execution plan as 'actual'.

 Both the predicted and actual statistics have their uses: